-Shlomi Sendak began the struggle to recognize the medicinal qualities of cannabis in August 1994 when he wrote and published a booklet called "Essev Hassadeh – Marijuana, the 21st Century Miracle Drug."
+Shlomi Sendak began the struggle for the recognition of the medicinal qualities of cannabis in August 1994, when he wrote and published a booklet called "Esev Hasadeh – Marijuana, the 21st Century Miracle Drug."

-Following the publication of the booklet, Mr. Sendak was interviewed on a prime-time television show while rolling and lightening a joint.
-That moment is considered as the official opening shot of the strive for legalization in Israel.
+Following the publication of the booklet, Shlomi was interviewed on a prime-time television show while rolling and lightening a joint:

-Mr. Sendak often explained that in the absence of budgets and economic resources, he had no choice but to use provocations to break through the media into the public awareness:
+Shlomi often explained that in the absence of budget and economic resources, he had no choice but to use provocations to break via the media into the public awareness:

-"Were they still willing to interview me about the booklet and the medicinal qualities of cannabis if I did not suggest to roll and light a joint in front of the camera on prime time?" wondered Sendak.
+"Were they still willing to interview me about the booklet and the medicinal qualities of cannabis if I would not have dared to roll and light a joint in front of the camera on prime-time?" he wondered.

-The media's response to the booklet and Sendak's provocation led to Sendak's first invitation to appear before the Knesset's Committee on Drug Abuse.
+The media's response to the booklet and Shlomi's provocation led to his first invitation to appear in front of the Knesset's Committee on Drug Abuse.

-In 1997 he published his book "The Dry Period – The Journey to Legalization," which the local Tel Aviv newspaper defined as "a fascinating historical document."
+In 1997, he published his book "The Dry Period – The Journey to Legalization," which a local Tel Aviv newspaper characterized "a fascinating historical document."

 Sendak's Political Life

-"Marijuana can be an effective cure not only for cancer and AIDS but also for epilepsy, multiple sclerosis, headaches and migraines, asthma, glaucoma and the list goes on," said Sendak on the eve of the party's founding.
+"Marijuana can be an effective medication not only for cancer and AIDS but also for epilepsy, multiple sclerosis, headaches and migraines, asthma, glaucoma and many other diseases," he said on the eve of the party's founding.

 Only 8,000 votes were missing for the party to enter the Knesset.